 The planning maps of the TRMP identify some (but not all) of these hazard areas.

-If the land being subdivided was used for activities such as a historic orchard, timber treatment, fuel storage, a rubbish dump or contains an old sheep dip the soil may be contaminated in some places.
-As part of processing a subdivision consent we may required an assessment of any contamination.
+If the land being subdivided was used for activities such as a historic orchard, timber treatment, fuel storage, a rubbish dump or contains an old sheep dip, then the soil may be contaminated in some places.
+As part of processing a subdivision consent we may require an assessment of any contamination.

-If contmaination is found, remediation of the contamination to acceptable levels is a necessary part of the subdivision process.
+If contmaination is found, remediation of the contamination to acceptable levels for its intended use is a necessary part of the subdivision process.

 The Council holds information on the HAIL Register about many of these potentially contaminated sites, and we will provide it on request.
 You get this information when by applying for a Land Information Memorandum (LIM).

 You must assess the stormwater discharge, diversion or drainage into water from any new roads, accesses or rights of way created as part of a subdivision.
 Your assessment must also take into account the stormwater from any future dwellings built on the new lots created.